vladimirholy/gasmodel/README.md

-different parametrizations, exogenous variables, higher score and autoregressive orders, custom and unconditional initial values of time-varying parameters, fixed and bounded values of coefficients, and NA values.
+different parametrizations, exogenous variables, higher score and autoregressive orders, custom and unconditional initial values of time-varying parameters, fixed and bounded values of coefficients, and missing values.
 Model estimation is performed by the maximum likelihood method and the Hessian matrix.

 The package offers the following functions for working with GAS models: